[Mark S.] v. Comm’r of Soc. Sec. (M.D. Fla. Aug. 9, 2023) - adult disabled child's case, young adult claim

 -

-Medical opinions (new law) - persuasiveness
+Medical opinions - supportability

 -